 SEs may also engage in simultaneous alignment with private and public sector organizations to enhance their income-generating capabilities while also serving the public need.
 Accordingly, SEs may collaborate with other SEs in some projects, in order to gain resource capacity, credibility and legitimacy (Samuel, White, Peattie and Roberts, 2021), but then compete against those same organizations in other projects (Gillett et al., 2016).
 In accepting this more gestalt view of their hybridity, SEs may move toward developing some degree of ambidexterity.
 For example, Divine Chocolate are a fair trade, farmer-owned SE that has a mission to be a catalyst for change in the chocolate market.
-Since Divine was launched in 1999, Fairtrade certified cocoa sales have increased from 7,000 tonnes of cocoa to 255,000 tonnes with a range of corporations converting to Fairtrade.

-Another apparently paradoxical aspect of SEs’ positioning concerns balancing success in the marketplace with success in achieving their primary social goal.
+Since Divine was launched in 1999, Fairtrade certified cocoa sales have increased from 7,000 tonnes of cocoa to 255,000 tonnes with a range of corporations converting to Fairtrade (Fairtrade, 2019)Another apparently paradoxical aspect of SEs’ positioning concerns balancing success in the marketplace with success in achieving their primary social goal.
 Given that SEs are noted as being innovators capable of pioneering particular market developments (such as kerbside recycling or Fairtrade), there exists the potential for SEs to develop a new market for social or environmental benefit to the point that they draw in commercial players with the potential to outcompete and supplant them.
 Such a case of failure in the marketplace, despite success in furthering the social or environmental cause, is apparently paradoxical.
 However this paradox relies on SEs sharing the commercial enterprise’s view that survival is a core aim of the organisation.
 Taking a perspective that the social objective of the SE is pre-eminent would theoretically resolve this paradox, and allow the SE’s success in developing the market for social good trump its demise as an individual organisation.
 In this way it would resemble the perspectives of charities who aspire to remove their own raison d'être by resolving the social or environmental issue they are dedicated to addressing.
 However, such a theoretical resolution may still be problematic in practice where the livelihoods of the individuals employed by the SE are at stake, or where the entry of commercial players into a market for social benefit is viewed with suspicion, as has been the case with the ‘mainstreaming’ of Fairtrade and the entry of players like Nestle or Starbucks into a field previously the preserve of SEs (Huybrechts, Nicholls and Edinger, 2017).

 Tension 5: SOURCES OF INCOME AND INVESTMENT